-{Kappa-Epsilon-Phi-Alpha-Lambda-Eta Nu-Eta}
+HAGGAI-HOWLINGS

-Haggard am I, an hyaena; I hunger and howl.
-Men think it laughter-ha! ha! ha!

-There is nothing movable or immovable under the firmament of heaven on which I may write the symbols of the secret of my soul.

-Yea, though I were lowered by ropes into the utmost Caverns and Vaults of Eternity, there is no word to express even the first whisper of the Initiator in mine ear: yea, I abhor birth, ululating lamentations of Night!

-Agony!
-Agony! the Light within me breeds veils; the song within be dumbness.

-God! in what prism may any man analyse my Light?
-Immortal are the adepts; and ye hey die-They die of SHAME unspeakable; They die as the Gods die, for SORROW.

-Wilt thou endure unto THe End, O FRATER

-PERDURABO, O Lamp in The Abyss?
-Thou hast

-the Keystone of the Royal Arch; yet the

-Apprentices, instead of making bricks, put the

-straws in their hair, and think they are Jesus
+- Haggard am I, an hyaena; I hunger and howl.
+Men think it laughter ha! ha! ha! - There is nothing moveable or immovable under the firmament of heaven on which I may write the symbols of the secret of my soul. - Yea, though I were lowered by ropes into the utmost Caverns and Vaults of Eternity, there is no word to express even the first whisper of the Initiator in mine ear: yea, I abhor birth, ululating lamentations of Night! - Agony!
+Agony! the Light within me breeds veils; the song within me dumbness. - God! in what prism may any man analyse my Light?
+Immortal are the adepts; and yet They die-They die of SHAME unspeakable; They die as the Gods die, for SORROW. - Wilt Thou endure unto The End, O FRATER PERDURABO, O Lamp in The Abyss?
+Thou hast the Keystone of the Royal Arch; yet the Apprentices, instead of making bricks, put the straws in their hair, and think they are Jesus Christ! - O sublime tragedy and comedy of THE GREAT WORK!

-Christ!

-O sublime tragedy and comedy of THE GREAT WORK!

-[126] COMMENTARY ({Nu-Eta})
+COMMENTARY (NH)